uiems0/LuaUsefulFunctions/README.md

-Credit to https://danceswithcode.net/engineeringnotes/rotations_in_2d/rotations_in_2d.html  for formula
+Credit to https://danceswithcode.net/engineeringnotes/rotations_in_2d/rotations_in_2d.html  for rotation formula